Nurse (Cardiac Surgery or Cardiovascular dept.)

 SALAM CENTRE FOR CARDIAC SURGERY – Khartoum, Sudan

 In Intensive Care there are 15 beds for post-operative patients or patients who are severely decompensated.
-All the beds are equipped with monitors, ventilators with various ventilation settings and humidification systems; equipment is available for continuous renal replacement therapy, intra aortic balloon pump, pace-making, nitrous oxide supply.
+All beds are equipped with monitors, ventilators with various ventilation settings and humidification systems; equipment is available for continuous renal replacement therapy, intra-aortic balloon pump, pace-making, nitrous oxide supply.

-Due to the advanced level of work carried out, the equipment available and technical, architectural and managerial innovations, the Salam Centre for Cardiac Surgery is considered a centre of excellence at an international level.
+Due to the high level of work carried out, the technological equipment available and also for innovation in technical, construction and management solutions employed, the Salam Centre for Cardiac Surgery is considered a structure of excellence at international level.